 There is something so fascinating with a BBQ vegetable sandwich that can stand up to its meat counterparts.
-In my opinion, pulled squash is just as tasty, if not more tasty than using jack fruit.
 BBQ jack fruit is really the trend right now for Vegetarians.
 It’s been quickly gaining popularity and is making its way to menus all over the United States.
-I happen to think the squash version is also amazing.
+However, my favorite Vegetarian BBQ sandwich is this pulled squash version.

-So everything is going along smashingly well.
-Every trip I make to Butcher and Bee I am ordering my BBQ pulled squash.
-Life is good, I am happy, everything in my life is in perfect order.
+Every trip I made to Butcher and Bee I ordered the BBQ pulled squash.
+Life was good, I was happy, everything in my life was in perfect order.
 And then…..my entire existence came into question, my universe suddenly imploded into itself…..there was no more BBQ pulled squash.
-Squash season is over.
-Butcher and Bee changes their menu with the seasons.
-I didn’t see it on the Facebook menu anymore.

-After allowing myself a few days to mourn, I picked myself up and decided I was going to bring BBQ pulled squash to me.
-I combed through countless recipes on Pinterest for BBQ sauces, and decided to try my hand at making my own beloved BBQ pulled squash sandwiches.
+After learning this, I allowed myself a few days to mourn.
+Then I decided I was going to recreate my favorite BBQ pulled squash in my own kitchen.
+I combed through countless recipes on Pinterest for BBQ sauces.
+I just had to try my hand at making my own beloved BBQ pulled squash sandwiches.

 The fun part was after the squash cooled down a little, I started to scoop the flesh and it magically turned stringy- like spaghetti.
 I mixed in a BBQ sauce, careful not to drown the squash.
-I only wanted to enhance the flavor of the vegetable, not mask it.
-I chose to make a Vegan mustard-based BBQ sauce for a more authentic southern flavor.
+You only wanted to enhance the flavor of the vegetable, not mask it.
+I also chose a Carolina mustard-based BBQ sauce for a more authentic southern flavor.

-Once you master the art of roasting the squash, there are endless possibilities to be made, including replacing spaghetti squash with pasta, another very popular trend at the moment.
+Once you master the art of roasting the squash, there are countless dishes you can make.
+It’s popular right now to replace spaghetti squash with pasta.

 Pretty easy right?
 The Butcher and Bee version was also served with a smoked slaw on the sandwich.
 I did not make slaw but I did chop up some kale and toss it in a light dressing with some peanuts for a healthy side.